kc1awv/go-m17-listen/README.md

 The program sends the following packets:

 - `LSTN`: Send a listen-only connection request to the relay or reflector.
+- `PONG`: Sends a PONG to the relay or reflector in response to a PING keepalive.
 - `DISC`: Disconnect from the relay or reflector.

 The program handles the following packet types: